b1nku/Portfolio-Site/README.md

 Built version is live on killmouski.com -> this version talks to a MongoDB Atlas cluster Dev version is on the master branch on this repository:

+## Switch to the master branch for all the content :D
 Master-branch:
 client and server folder for front and backend.